What are world views?

 This is a process of analytic reasoning about your experience that you can do with any feeling, thought, or concept, such as causation, as Nagarjuna did.
 If you do so, you will thoroughly, completely demolish any rational reason to believe anything, to feel anything, or to do anything.
 However, you will as thoroughly, completely demolish any rational reason not to believe, feel, or do anything.
 The result is not nihilism, but a shifting of your brain into a neutral or “formless” reality.
 You aren’t A. You aren’t the absence of A. You aren’t both A and its absence.
 You aren’t neither A nor its absence.
 A doesn’t exist; neither does non-A. Both A and non-A do not exist and neither do A nor non-A. This is Nagarjuna’s interpretation and the application of “the Middle Way,” the central principle of Buddhism, not just to meditation but to understanding the nature of experience.

-If you practice this four-fold negation with whatever comes up into your awareness, whether or not you are meditating, you may find your mind shifting into what Nagarjuna called sunyata, or “emptiness,” which is a state without own being (a sense of self or identity) and of complete interdependence.
+If you practice this four-fold negation with whatever comes up into your awareness, whether or not you are meditating, you may find your mind shifting into what Nagarjuna called sunyata, or “emptiness,” which is a state without own being, bhava, (a sense of self or identity) and of complete interdependence.
 I practiced doing this in my university years and it revolutionized my experience of the world.

 By this time I had been teaching both dream interpretation and meditation for two or three years to small groups of people involved with the Edgar Cayce readings.
 I found that most of what passed for meditation was something else: prayer, affirmations, positive thinking, visualization, mindless repetition, or zoning out in some type of trance state.
 It became very clear to me that calling these things meditation and teaching them as forms of meditation was a disservice because it merely confused and misled people.
 At the same time, I did not agree with the extreme position of Zen, which viewed all of these things as Makyo, or useless delusions, to be discarded.
 I saw them as important aids, just not helpful tools for teaching meditation.
-Yet my opinion was clearly in the minority, and neither accepted or understood by the meditation practitioners I knew.
+Yet my opinion was clearly in the minority, and neither accepted nor understood by the meditation practitioners I knew.
 All of this caused me to live in the world of ideas and mystical experiences, a world most people dismissed as impractical if they had either the time or inclination to consider it at all, which few had.

 Neither Cayce nor Nagarjuna gave me confidence or got me past introversion, self-criticism, self-doubt, and guilt.
 In retrospect, it is fair to say that a lot of my introspection was out of fear of going out; I could be safe and feel secure working in these inner dimensions; outside it was a wild and scary world with a lot of rejection and failure that I didn’t know how to deal with.
 Also it fed a lot of narcissistic specialness; I could feel I was unique, even “better,” because I knew all this shit others didn’t.
 Now it’s amusing to me to look at how narcissistically self-absorbed I was.
 I still had a lot of that profile into my early and mid-twenties.

-I had rational, intellectual reasons why the Cayce/New Age world view no longer worked for me, and I also had an experiential grounding of a broader world view than what I had accessed through my previous one, due to my meditation experiences of formlessness.
+I had rational, intellectual reasons why the Cayce/New Age world view no longer worked for me, and I also had an experiential grounding in a broader world view than what I had accessed through my previous one, due to my meditation experiences of formlessness.
 While the Cayce/New Age world view emphasized a devotional I-Thou relationship with the divine, an approach that is associated with saintly mysticism, Buddhism accessed formless or sage mysticism and the non-dual, or integration of the secular and the sacred in ways that I had not learned or experienced from Cayce/New Age.
 Because my network of friends from the ARE were either not familiar with the Buddhist world view or were basically new age Vedantists of one stripe or another, I drifted away from the A.R.E.
-Both Cayce and New-Age oriented people I encountered tended to experience Buddhism and formless meditation as life-denying, nihilistic, passive, and self-centered.
+Both Cayce and New-Age oriented people I encountered because they tended to experience Buddhism and formless meditation as life-denying, nihilistic, passive, and self-centered.
 My basic assumptions about life were now different, although I still shared with my Cayce compatriots a core belief that the universe is loving and supportive and that our destiny was to become one with it.
 We also continued to share a common belief that the healer is within, and at this point I was still a strong believer in positive thinking, souls, life after death, and reincarnation.

 At the time of this writing, many people, particularly those in the integral world, have experienced and adopted some version of the Buddhist world view.
 They may have entered it through Alan Watts and Suzuki, or Zen, the Theravadin teachings of Vipassana meditation by the Vietnamese monk Thich Nhat Hanh, the Dalai Lama and Tibetan Buddhism, or Ken Wilber’s integral philosophy, psychology, and spirituality.
 These people often combine Buddhist meditation, Buddhist philosophy, and New Age energy medicine and quantum everything.
 This Buddhist and formless perspective was the third major world view that eventually became contextualized, meaning that it was absorbed into a world view that included yet transcended it.
 That happened beginning when I was about thirty and discovered Dream Sociometry.